What actually happens?

 The audience is specifically interested in regional and urban policy, hence mostly officials at local, regional, national and EU level.
 The typical participant is from a regional or local administration, new to the event and is travelling to Brussels specifically.

-How does the European Week of Regions and Cities reach out to the local level?
+How does the European Week of Regions and Cities encourage local events across Europe?

 What is the impact of the European Week of Regions and Cities?